rust-lang/project-ffi-unwind/blogposts/inside-rust/01-announcement.md

 # Announcing the first FFI-unwind project design meeting

--- Kyle Strand, Niko Matsakis and Amanieu d'Antras on behalf of the FFI-unwind project group --
+-- Kyle Strand, Niko Matsakis, and Amanieu d'Antras on behalf of the FFI-unwind project group --

 The FFI-unwind project group, announced in [this RFC][rfc-announcement], is working to extend the language to support unwinding that crosses FFI